DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 0/tmp/Flybook.md

 User:pass `bob@its.dk:bob-1234`

-Passwords are not salted(?) and hashed with the insecure MD5 function.
+Passwords are not salted and hashed with the insecure MD5 function.

 ---
 ## XXS